Bangkok·Temples

 King Taksin and the Emerald Buddha

-When the Burmese army sacked and burned the former Thai capital of Ayutthaya in 1767, the Thai kingdom appeared to be finished.
-But General Taksin — a military commander of extraordinary ability — rallied surviving forces, drove out the Burmese, and re-established the Thai state within a single year.
-He chose Thonburi, on the west bank of the Chao Phraya River, as his new capital — and the small temple of Wat Makok stood directly beside his new palace.
+When the Burmese army sacked and burned Ayutthaya in 1767, General Taksin rallied surviving forces, drove out the Burmese, and re-established the Thai state within a single year.
+He chose Thonburi, on the west bank of the Chao Phraya, as his new capital — and the small temple of Wat Makok stood directly beside his new palace.

 King Taksin renamed the temple Wat Chaeng and elevated it to royal status.
-More significantly, he brought with him from Vientiane, Laos, the Emerald Buddha — the most revered Buddhist image in Thailand — and housed it in the temple that would become Wat Arun.
+He brought with him from Vientiane, Laos, the Emerald Buddha — the most revered Buddhist image in Thailand — and housed it here.

 According to legend, King Taksin arrived at the temple at dawn after his long military campaign to reclaim the country.
-The sun was rising over the Chao Phraya River as his boat reached the bank.
-He took this as an auspicious sign — the new day, the new kingdom, the temple bathed in morning light.
+The sun was rising over the Chao Phraya as his boat reached the bank.
 He named the temple Wat Arun Ratchawararam — Temple of Dawn — after Aruna, the Hindu god of the rising sun.

 The Emerald Buddha remained at Wat Arun for only a short period.
-When King Rama I moved the capital across the river to Bangkok in 1782, founding the current Chakri dynasty, the Emerald Buddha was transferred to the newly built Wat Phra Kaew inside the Grand Palace — where it resides to this day.
-A small building at the front of Wat Arun's main prang, known locally as "Little Church" (หอพระนาก), still contains a statue of King Taksin and his old bedstead.
-Visitors are welcomed to enter and pay respects to the king whose vision saved the Thai nation.
+When King Rama I moved the capital across the river to Bangkok in 1782, the Emerald Buddha was transferred to the newly built Wat Phra Kaew inside the Grand Palace — where it resides to this day.
+A small building at the front of Wat Arun's main prang, known locally as "Little Church" (หอพระนาก), still contains a statue of King Taksin and his old bedstead — visitors are welcomed to enter and pay respects.

 Wat Arun central prang porcelain tile detail close up Bangkok temple architecture Thailand